Skip to main content

 Airtable

-Starts your flow when your tables update.
+Starts your workflow when your tables update.

 Airtable trigger configuration